SB-170

 South Dakota Senate Bill 170 — An Act to require the provision of a notice to consumers, interacting with certain chatbots or other human-simulating computer technologies that could mislead or deceive the consumer

-Prohibits any person from engaging in a commercial transaction or trade practice with a consumer where the consumer must interact with a chatbot, AI agent, avatar, or other conversational computer technology and could reasonably believe they are communicating with a human — unless the person provides clear and conspicuous notice at the outset that the consumer is not communicating with a human.
-The bill is added to South Dakota's consumer protection chapter (SDCL 37-24).
-Enforcement is available through both private civil actions and the attorney general, with liquidated damages of $1,000 per violation and a $10 million class action cap.
-Internet service providers involved only in routine transmission are expressly excluded from private suit.
+Requires any person engaging in a commercial transaction or trade practice with a consumer to disclose, clearly and conspicuously at the outset, when the consumer is interacting with a chatbot, AI agent, avatar, or other conversational computer technology rather than a human — but only when a consumer could reasonably believe they are engaging with a human.
+The bill is added to South Dakota's existing deceptive trade practices chapter (37-24).
+Enforcement is available through both a private right of action (with $1,000 per-violation liquidated damages and a $10 million class action cap) and attorney general injunctive relief.
+Internet service providers involved only in routine transmission are carved out from private suit liability.

 Summary

-Prohibits any person from engaging in a commercial transaction or trade practice with a consumer where the consumer must interact with a chatbot, AI agent, avatar, or other conversational computer technology and could reasonably believe they are communicating with a human — unless the person provides clear and conspicuous notice at the outset that the consumer is not communicating with a human.
-The bill is added to South Dakota's consumer protection chapter (SDCL 37-24).
-Enforcement is available through both private civil actions and the attorney general, with liquidated damages of $1,000 per violation and a $10 million class action cap.
-Internet service providers involved only in routine transmission are expressly excluded from private suit.
+Requires any person engaging in a commercial transaction or trade practice with a consumer to disclose, clearly and conspicuously at the outset, when the consumer is interacting with a chatbot, AI agent, avatar, or other conversational computer technology rather than a human — but only when a consumer could reasonably believe they are engaging with a human.
+The bill is added to South Dakota's existing deceptive trade practices chapter (37-24).
+Enforcement is available through both a private right of action (with $1,000 per-violation liquidated damages and a $10 million class action cap) and attorney general injunctive relief.
+Internet service providers involved only in routine transmission are carved out from private suit liability.

 Enforcement & Penalties